Kaditcuy/alx-low_level_programming/0x08-recursion/README.md

 ## 3. You mustn't be afraid to dream a little bigger, darling
 * Wrote a recusrive function to print out the factorial of a number

+## 4. Once an idea has taken hold of the brain it's almost impossible to eradicate
+* Wrote a recursive function just like pow